nikolaygekht/ballistic.calculator.java/README.md

 # Ballistic Calculator .Java

 This is Java port of [.NET Ballistic Calculator library](https://github.com/gehtsoft-usa/BallisticCalculator1).
-Please check this report for additional information about the library.
+Please check the original repository for additional information about the library.

 The purpose of the project is primarily keep my rudimental java skills at minimum level :-).